Luoyang Henan, China Travel Guide

 Utilize buses and the metro for intra-city travel; they are efficient and affordable.

-Eat at local eateries and street food stalls for authentic, inexpensive meals.
+Sample food at local spots and street food stalls for authentic, inexpensive meals.

-Traveling during these times yields savings on flights and accommodation.
+Traveling at these times yields savings on flights and accommodation.